-Do you have expired or unused prescription medications in your medicine cabinet?
-You might even have bottles stacked behind other bottles, taking up space.
-Your first instinct may be to toss the old drugs in the trash or flush them down the toilet, but there is a safer way to get rid of your unwanted medications.
+If you have expired or unused prescription medications in your medicine cabinet, your first instinct may be to toss the old drugs in the trash or flush them down the toilet.
+There is a safer way to get rid of your unwanted medications.

 First, read the drug label or patient information that is packaged with the medication.
 Here, you may find specific information regarding disposal.
 It is important that you do not flush the medication down the toilet unless the instructions tell you to do so.
 This is because drug residues can end up in the water systems—streams, rivers, lakes, and drinking water reservoirs.

-In fact, there are only a few medications, like the narcotics oxycodone and fentanyl that should be flushed.
+There are only a few medications, like opioid pain relievers, that should be flushed.
 This is because these drugs are highly addictive.
 It is safer to keep these medications out of the trash and away from people who may abuse them.

-What if the medication label does not have specific instructions for disposal?
-You have a couple of options:
+If the medication label does not have specific instructions for disposal, you have a couple of options:

 Some communities offer take-back programs where you can drop off your medications at a designated location.
-Websites like The Drug Take-Back Network provide information on programs in the United States.
 Visit your state’s government website to learn more, or call your city or town’s waste removal and recycling departments.

-Would you also like to get rid of old over-the-counter (OTC) medications from your cabinet?
-You can apply the same trash disposal steps to OTC drugs.
-Remember, too, that you can always ask your pharmacist for advice about medication disposal and whether the pharmacy has a take-back program.
+If you have old over-the-counter medications from your cabinet, you can apply the same trash disposal steps.
+Remember that you can always ask your pharmacist for advice about medication disposal and whether the pharmacy has a take-back program.